 This will include more choice available when pre-ordering.
 In the cabin there will be new tray settings, crockery and glassware.
 There will be radical changes to the presentation of appetisers, desserts and cheese & biscuits and you will also be able to choose these from a cart in the cabin.

-These changes to catering are to be rolled out progressively, starting with the London – New York JFK route in September of this year and the rest of the network in 2018.
+These changes to catering are to be rolled out progressively, starting with the London – New York JFK route in September 2017 and the rest of the network in 2018.
 The gap between launch and the roll out across the network suggests there will be a lot of testing and feedback for the new service, and no doubt, training for cabin crew.

 2. New bedding

 This will include new linen, a bigger pillow, soft mattress topper and duvet for Club World.
-These will be available from July.
+These should be available from July 2017.

 Contrary to some speculation, there will not be a full dine-on-demand service.
 BA has also not, to our knowledge, made any changes to its galley equipment or increased cabin crew numbers in the cabin.